Fort Vasai: Portuguese Era

-The Portuguese Armadas first reached the west coast of India after the discovery of the Cape route by Vasco da Gama, he landed at Calicut in 1498.
-For several years after their arrival, they had been consolidating their power in north and south Konkan, in and around the present-day Bombay and Goa.
-They had established their capital at Velha Goa captured from the Adil Shahi dynasty of Bijapur in 1510.
-According to historian Manuel de Faria e Sousa, the coast of Bassein (Vasai) was first visited by them in 1509, when Francisco de Almeida on his way to Dio captured a ship off Bombay Harbour, with 24 citizens of Sultan of Guzerat aboard it.
+The Portuguese Armadas first reached the west coast of India after the discovery of the Cape route by Vasco da Gama; he landed at Calicut in 1498.
+For several years after their arrival, they had been consolidating their power in north and south Konkan, in and around present-day Bombay and Goa.
+They had established their capital at Velha Goa, captured from the Adil Shahi dynasty of Bijapur in 1510.
+According to historian Manuel de Faria e Sousa, the coast of Bassein (Vasai) was first visited by them in 1509, when Francisco de Almeida, on his way to Dio, captured a ship off Bombay Harbour, with 24 citizens of the Sultan of Guzerat aboard it.

-In 1530, Portuguese captain António da Silveira burnt the city of Baçaim and continued the burning and looting up to nearby Bombaim, when the King of Thana surrendered islands of Mahim and Bombaim.
+In 1530, Portuguese captain António da Silvera burnt the city of Vasai and continued the burning and looting up to nearby Bombaim, when the King of Thana surrendered the islands of Mahim, and Bombaim.
 Subsequently, the towns of Thana, Bandora, Mahim and Bombay were brought under Portuguese control.
-In 1531, António de Saldanha while returning from Gujarat to Goa, set fire to Baçaim again — to punish Sultanate of Gujarat king Bahadur Shah for not ceding Diu.
+In 1531, António de Saldanha while returning from Gujarat to Goa, set fire to Baçaim again — to punish the Sultanate of Gujarat's King Bahadur Shah for not ceding Diu.

 In 1533, Diogo (Heytor) de Sylveira, burnt the entire sea coast from Bandora, Thana, Baçaim, to Surat.
 Diogo de Sylveira returned to Goa with 4000 slaves and spoils.
 For the Portuguese, Diu was an important island to protect their trade, which they had to capture.
-While devising the means to capture Diu, Portuguese governor of India Nuno da Cunha found out that the governor of Diu was Malik Ayaz whose son Malik Tokan was fortifying Baçaim with 14,000 men.
+While devising the means to capture Diu, the Portuguese governor of India Nuno da Cunha found out that the governor of Diu was Malik Ayaz whose son Malik Tokan was fortifying Baçaim with 14,000 men.
 Nuno da Cunha saw this fortification as a threat.
 He assembled a fleet of 150 ships with 4000 men and sailed to Baçaim.
 Upon seeing such a formidable naval power, Malik Tokan made overtures of peace to Nuno da Cunha.
 The peace overtures were rejected.
 Malik Tokan had no option but to fight the Portuguese.
 The Portuguese landed north of the Baçaim and invaded the fortification.
 Even though the Portuguese were numerically insignificant, they fought with skill and valor killing off most of the enemy soldiers while losing only a handful of their own.